Sustainable Development Goal 3: Target 3.a: Implement the WHO framework convention on tobacco control

 The full text of Target 3.a is: "Strengthen the implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate."

 Target 3.a has only one Indicator: Indicator 3.a.1 is the "age-standardized prevalence of current tobacco use among persons aged 15 years and older".

 The WHO Framework Convention on Tobacco Control has been ratified by the great majority of countries (180 countries).
+The WHO Tobacco Free Initiative, Secretariat of the WHO Framework Convention on Tobacco Control and the Protocol to Eliminate Illicit Trade in Tobacco Products is the main custodian for indicator 3.a.1.
+WHO member states and party states to the Framework Convention on Tobacco Control provide data.

 In 2019 the global average value for the "age-standardized smoking prevalence among ages 15 and older" was 17%, down from nearly 25% in 1990, which is a positive development.

+Estimated percentage of people aged 15 years and older who currently use tobacco.
+This includes all forms of tobacco use, such as smoking, chewing or snuffing, but excludes products that do not contain tobacco, such as e-cigarettes.